mahesh-panchal/nextflow-novice/_episodes/06-software.md

 > with which the image was built (default: `root`).
 For life science
 > projects it is rare that tools need to be run with superuser
 > privileges, and often one wants to run tools using the current
 > user.
-It is helpful to add `runOptions` to the docker configuration
+It is helpful to add your username and group to the
+> `runOptions` in the docker configuration
 > scope like so:
 >
 > ~~~